AnthonyNgGitHub/DABC-Neural_Network_Charity_Analysis/README.md

 <img src="images/6.model_accuracy_v0.PNG"></img>

-- Attempts were made to improve the accuracy of the model, including (1) Increaseing the number of neurons on the first layer to 120, (2) adding a 3rd hidden layer with 10 neurons, and (3) increasing the number of epochs from 100 to 200.
+- Attempts were made to improve the accuracy of the model, including (1) Increasing the number of neurons on the first layer to 120, (2) adding a 3rd hidden layer with 10 neurons, and (3) increasing the number of epochs from 100 to 200.
 However, as shown in below screenshots, the optimization attempts were not successful.
 Only modification (1) was able to increase the accuracy by ~1%.

 <img src="images/6.model_accuracy_v1.PNG"></img>